-1. The requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships are to be applied to steels, aluminium alloys or FRP materials intended to be used for important hull construction of light craft, or high speed and light craft. \downarrow
+1. The requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships are to be applied to steels, aluminium alloys or FRP materials intended to be used for important hull construction of yachts. \downarrow

 CHAPTER 2 WELDING